 WHAT IS 5G?

 5G refers to the “5th generation” wireless technology.
-Its intended purpose is to provide faster and higher capacity data transmissions to carry the massive amount of data that will be generated from the Internet of Things (IoT), driverless cars, and for faster video streaming.
-That said, no one is yet clear about how 5g will be achieved, so at present, it is being used more as a marketing term.
-However, in Dec.
+Its intended purpose is to provide faster and higher capacity transmissions to carry the massive amount of data that will be generated from the Internet of Things (IoT), driverless cars, and for faster video streaming.
+No one is yet clear about how 5G will be achieved, so at present, it is being used more as a marketing term, although in Dec.
 2017, industry announced that it has finally settled on specs or standards for 5G.

 WHAT IS THE INTERNET OF THINGS?

 The Internet of Things (IoT), as being marketed and sold to the public, is a vision of wirelessly connecting every “thing” possible to the Internet – all machines, appliances, objects, devices, and even our brains.
-In addition, the IoT will include artificial intelligence (AI), augmented reality (AR), virtual reality (VR), robots, and augmented humans (humans with some form of technology implanted or integrated into their biology to “enhance” human characteristics or capabilities).
+In addition, the IoT will include artificial intelligence (AI), augmented reality (AR), virtual reality (VR), robots, microchipped humans, and augmented humans (humans with some form of technology implanted or integrated into their biology to “enhance” human characteristics or capabilities).
 IoT sensors and surveillance cameras will pepper our communities as well.
-New cyber physical systems of the IoT will render all objects “smart” – i.e. connected to the Cloud – thus enabling pervasive machine-to-machine (M2M) communications.
+New IoT cyber physical systems will render all objects “smart” – i.e. connected to the Cloud – thus enabling pervasive machine-to-machine (M2M) communications and massive data collection.

-Every IoT “thing”, including robots, sensors, surveillance cameras, and AR, will generate personal usage-data, which will be mined, stored, and used by government, law enforcement, industry, and hackers.
+Every IoT “thing”, including robots, sensors, surveillance cameras, and augmented reality, will generate personal usage-data, which will be mined, stored, and used by government, law enforcement, industry, and hackers.

-Every IoT “thing”, including robots, sensors, surveillance cameras, and AR, will also irradiate our homes and communities 24/7 with hazardous frequencies of pulsed microwave radiation.
+Every IoT “thing”, including robots, sensors, surveillance cameras, and augmented reality, will also irradiate our homes and communities 24/7 with hazardous frequencies of pulsed microwave radiation.

 - Health – The robust and growing independent science shows harms to our health from microwave radiation